brianide/markovelli/README.md

 The following example, a simple name generator, will print ten names based on a newline-separated list of source names, *names.txt:*

-	/* Instiatate a MarkovChain and feed it some source names */ MarkovChain<Character> nameGenerator = new MarkovChain<>(3);
+	/* Instantiate a MarkovChain and feed it some source names */ MarkovChain<Character> nameGenerator = new MarkovChain<>(3);
 	InputStream names = Utils.getResourceAsStream("names.txt");
 	new NameFeeder(nameGenerator).feed(names);